 SSL.com

-A digitized hand pulls away a digitized padlock to symbolize certificate revocation of an expired digital certificate
+A hand tries to touch a padlock and an expired digital certificate

 When Digital Certificates Are Revoked: What Subscribers Need to Know